sourcegraph/handbook/content/marketing/marketing_operations.md

 | First converting date     | utm\_date                | 2020\-01\-01          | Date at which the user submitted the form                                                                 |
 | gclid                     | gclid                    | TeSter\-123           | Google Click ID that syncs data between Google Ads and Analytics\.
 Only a contact’s first gclid is stored |

+## Creating email lists

+There are many contacts in HubSpot that have not opted into marketing emails.
+For example, if an email to a prospect's procurement department is logged in HubSpot, we should not be sending Sourcegraph communications to them.
+All email lists need to be built from the "ground up".
+What does this look like in practice?

+**Good**: List = Instance admins + demo requesters + NPS responders<br/>
+**Bad**: List = All contacts - outbounded contacts - unsubscribed contacts - instance admins

+Let BizOps know in #marketing if you'd like a second set of eyes on any email lists.

 ## Maintaining data pipelines

 All major lead generation-related events (demo requests, livestream registrations, created instances) are copied to a [Google Sheet](https://docs.google.com/spreadsheets/d/16S3xlcY7DmpcfKZYD-3VHUsaPLiYHyisu8cD_gZpv0Q/edit#gid=0) by way of Zapier.
 This requires all events to funnel to a [data pipeline HubSpot list](https://app.hubspot.com/contacts/2762526/lists?folderId=454) so the Zapier event can be triggered.